ms-jpq/coq_nvim/README.md

 - Results on **every keystroke**

-- `LSP` can be much slower, nothing I can do.
+`LSP` and `TabNine` can be slower, nothing I can do.
 I didn't write the servers.

-I did however added in client side incremental background caching to LSP servers.
+I did however added client side incremental background caching to LSP servers.

 ![fast_af.img]()